 Flannel fit the bill.

-Copyright © 2025 by Garrett W Silver - All Rights Reserved
+Copyright © 2026 by The Flannel CEO LLC - All Rights Reserved